KSAH-42/Bnp.Pricer/README.md

 # Black Scholes Calculator

 In this repository, you will find an implementation of a trading options Black Scholes calculator using C# and WPF.
+The purpose of this project is also to explore a different way of using the MVVM pattern.
+This project doesn't really used MVVM, but it is very similar but it is not really MVVM.

 # Project structure